Continuation of the article: "Thyroid diseases - explaining your symptoms (part 1)" .

 Fatigue

-Adrenal fatigue is a real and legitimate condition - it is no coincidence that Anthony William devotes an entire chapter to it in the book "The Healing Medium" .
-However, we must be careful not to label every case of fatigue as adrenal fatigue, which is common in medical circles these days.
+Adrenal fatigue is a real and legitimate condition—it’s no coincidence that Anthony William devotes an entire chapter to it in his book The Medium Healer .
+However, we must be careful not to label every case of fatigue as adrenal fatigue, which is what happens all too often in medical circles these days.
 Doctors, various specialists, and the latest books point to adrenal overload as the explanation for so many things.
-This is not a completely new discovery, as it may seem to you.
+This is not the entirely new discovery that it may seem.
 In an attempt to explain why so many people experience these problems in their lives, this information, which is actually decades old, has been reworked and refashioned as new.
-Adrenal fatigue as a universal response distracts from the truth, which is that late-stage Epstein-Barr virus targets the central nervous system of countless people.
-Viral neurotoxins flood their bodies, creating an undetectable viral encephalitis (inflammation of the brain) that creates irritated, lethargic, sensitive nerves throughout the body and can interfere with normal living in a devastating way.
+Adrenal fatigue as a universal answer distracts from the truth, which is that the late-stage Epstein-Barr virus targets the central nervous system of countless people.
+Viral neurotoxins flood their bodies, creating an undetectable viral encephalitis (inflammation of the brain) that creates irritated, lethargic, sensitive nerves throughout the body and can disrupt normal lifestyles in devastating ways.

 Fatigue